Anand Karaj

 Milni — the meeting of families

-Before the main Anand Karaj ceremony, many Sikh families observe the tradition of Milni — a formal meeting of the two families.
-The male members of both families meet, embrace, and exchange garlands in a joyful ceremony that symbolizes the merging of two families into one.
+Before the main ceremony, many Sikh families observe the tradition of Milni — a formal meeting of both families.
+Male members of each family meet, embrace, and exchange garlands in a joyful occasion that symbolises the merging of two families into one.

-The Milni is usually held in the Gurdwara courtyard or langar hall before the wedding ceremony begins.
-It is a warm, often emotional occasion that recognizes the joining of two families and the beginning of new relationships.
+Typically, the Milni takes place in the Gurdwara courtyard or langar hall before the wedding begins.
+It is a warm and often deeply emotional occasion — one that recognises the joining of two families and the beginning of new lifelong relationships.

 The Lavan — four sacred rounds

-The central act of the Anand Karaj is the Lavan — four sacred verses composed by Guru Ram Das Ji and included in the Guru Granth Sahib.
-During the ceremony, the couple circles the Guru Granth Sahib four times — once for each verse — while the Lavan are sung by the Ragis (musicians) and recited by the Granthi.
+The central act of the Anand Karaj is the Lavan — four sacred verses Guru Ram Das Ji composed and included in the Guru Granth Sahib.
+During the ceremony, the couple circles the Guru Granth Sahib four times, once for each verse, while the Ragis (musicians) sing the Lavan and the Granthi recites them.

 Each of the four Lavan describes a stage in the soul’s journey toward union with God, using the metaphor of marriage.
-The first Lavan speaks of beginning the spiritual journey and performing one’s duties.
+Specifically, the first Lavan speaks of beginning the spiritual journey and fulfilling one’s duties.
 The second describes the meeting of the Guru.
 The third speaks of the bliss of divine love.
-The fourth describes the complete union of the soul with God — the ultimate goal of Sikh spiritual life.
+Finally, the fourth describes the complete union of the soul with God — the ultimate goal of Sikh spiritual life.

 The ceremony

 The Anand Karaj takes place in the Gurdwara in the presence of the Guru Granth Sahib.
-The couple sits before the Guru Granth Sahib facing it, with the bride on the left and the groom on the right.
-The ceremony begins with Ardas (prayer) and Kirtans (devotional hymns).
+The couple sits before the Guru Granth Sahib, with the bride on the left and the groom on the right.
+The ceremony opens with Ardas (prayer) and Kirtan (devotional hymns).

 Before the Lavan begin, the Granthi explains the significance of the ceremony to the couple and the congregation.
-The bride’s father or a senior family member places a garland (Palla) over the groom’s shoulder and hands one end to the bride — symbolizing her acceptance into the groom’s family and her willingness to follow him on their shared spiritual journey.
+The bride’s father or a senior family member then places a garland (Palla) over the groom’s shoulder and hands one end to the bride — symbolising her willing entry into their shared spiritual journey.

 ◆ In the first round